cotarr/irc-hybrid-client-dev-tools/postman/README.md

 To run these tests it is necessary to install [Postman](https://www.postman.com/downloads/).
 The test collections can be imported from the postman folder in the cloned git repository.
 These tests were written using Postman v7.28.0.
+(Tested Postman v8.6.2)

 # Warning